-- Prepare a homemade wine broth or buy special wine yeasts.
+- Get special wine yeasts.
 Pomegranates wild yeasts might not be enough for its juice to ferment, that’s why I suggest you play it safe by adding active yeasts from raisins or berries to the must.

 You should buy wine yeasts only.
 If you add bakery or distillers yeasts, you’ll end up with home brew, not wine.

-- After you’ve prepared the broth, you should wash the pomegranates, peel them and get rid of white membrane which is very bitter.
+- Wash the pomegranates, peel them and get rid of the white membrane which is very bitter.

 - Juice peeled grains.

-- Pour the juice with the pulp into a wide pot, add water, sugar (5.3 oz /150 grams per 0.25 gal / 1 liter of juice) and broth (or dissolve yeasts following the instruction), and then stir it up.
+- Pour the juice with the pulp into a wide pot, add water, sugar (5.3 oz /150 grams per 0.25 gal / 1 liter of juice) and wine yeasts following the instruction, and then stir it up.

 - Add sugar (3.5 oz / 100 grams per 0.25 gal / 1 liter) to the fermented juice, stir it up and pour into a fermentation container.
 I advise you to fill the fermentation container up to ¾ of its volume in order to leave space for foam and carbon dioxide.

-- Install a water lock or a medical glove with a small hole in the finger.
+- Install fermentation Airlock.
 Leave the container in a dark warm room (65-77F° / 18-25°C).
 It is very important to maintain a stable temperature during fermentation.

 - After another 4 days add remaining sugar (1.8 oz / 50 grams per 0.25 gal / 1 liter) following the same technique described in the previous step.

-- After 35-50 days active fermentation will stop (the water lock will stop bubbling or the glove will deflate, the wine will get brighter, and there will be sediment at the bottom).
+- After 35-50 days active fermentation will stop (the airlock will stop bubbling, the wine will get brighter, and there will be sediment at the bottom).
 Pour the new wine from the sediment through a narrow tube into another clean container and seal it hermetically tight, a container with airlock is recommended, in case it will start fermenting again.

 - At the last stage the wine should be separated from the sediment, bottled and hermetically sealed with corks.
 Keep it in a fridge or a basement.
 Its shelf life is up to 3 years.